On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Examples of Kirkwood--Dirac quasiprobabilities

 To exemplify the obtained results, we consider symmetric informationally complete quantum measurement in dimension two.
 Using $\omega=\exp(\iu2\pi/3)$, one introduces the four kets $|\phi_{j}\rangle$ such that

 Here, the vectors are numerated by indices from $0$, since this better reflects the structure.
 The corresponding pure states are represented on the Bloch sphere by vertices of tetrahedron.
-Taking $\bro=|\phi_{0}\rangle\langle\phi_{0}|$, we obtain from (\ref{patrix}) the matrix
+For $\bro=|\phi_{0}\rangle\langle\phi_{0}|$, the matrix (\ref{patrix}) reads as